-Use of rifaximin and bacterial strains for treating probable Alzheimer’s Disease
+Use of rifaximin and bacterial strains for treating probable neurodegenerative disorders like Alzheimer’s Disease

 There is an urgent need to develop novel therapies for neurodegenerative diseases and conditions such as Alzheimer's disease (AD).
 Ten percent of people over age 65 and up to 50% over age 85 have dementia, with over 30 million people affected worldwide.
 The Food and Drug Administration (FDA) has approved cholinesterase inhibitors (e.g., Aricept, Exelon, Razadyne), memantine (Namenda), and a drug combining a cholinesterase inhibitor and memantine (Namzaric) to treat the cognitive symptoms of neurodegenerative disorder, including AD.
 These medications, however, cannot cure neurodegenerative disorders or stop related progression – and the only disease-modifying treatment, a beta-amyloid targeting antibody (Aducanumab), was only recently approved under a special accelerated FDA program.
 As such, improved methods for treating AD are needed.